Food in Turkey: Fall in love with these 8 Best Turkish Foods

 My favorite Turkish breakfast to date.

 I don’t think I can say enough about Turkish breakfast, or Türk Kahvaltısı.
 Check back from another blog on it in the future!
-This is one of my favorite things about Turkey.
+This meal is one of my favorite things about Turkey.

 I learned to eat vegetables for breakfast because of Turk kahvaltısı.
+With this dish, you will see so many options which I absolutely love.

-Cheeses, eggs, börek, bread, olives, peppers, cucumbers, tomatoes, different pastes for eating with bread, Nutella, honey, and cream (bal ve kaymak), sausages, and often french fries.
+Cheeses, eggs, börek, bread, olives, peppers, cucumbers, tomatoes, different pastes for eating with bread, Nutella, honey and cream (bal ve kaymak), sausages, and often french fries.

 Bal ve kaymak - Honey and Cream in a blue dish that you dip your bread in